-There should be some concerns about allowing building /development near a public drinking water supply in a time of terrorism, and recent warnings about terrorist threats regarding water supplies.
+There should be some concerns about allowing building /development near a public drinking water supply in a time of terrorism and recent warnings about terrorist breats regarding water Supplies.

-What does your deportment know about 58 P armichael Enterprises and Men-Chy Properties who are the Developers Joint Owners!
-I understand Men-Chy is a foreign Co.; and should that he a concern.
+What does your department know about 5xP are-michael Enterprises and Men-Chy Properties who are the Developers Joint Doners?
+I understand Men-Chy is a foreign Co.; and should that he a concern?

-3. The 2,200 ft. road as proposed on the middle parcel will mean loss of the Nisene 2 the Sea Corridor; which will be a great potential recreational loss for all Cainty residents.

-Remnants of wild, biologically intact areas such as this land are precious few.
-We are losing ground as I write this project further with above concerns in mind and not approve this project as presented.
+3. The 2,200 ft road approposed on the middle parcel will mean loss of the Nisenez the Sea Corridor, which will be a great potential recreational loss for all County residents.
+Remnants of wild, biologically intact areas ground as I write this We urge you to study this project further with above concerns in shind and not approve this project as presented.